News

 Read more.

-• 08/20/2021 10:32 AM | Anonymous
+• 08/20/2021 10:32 AM | Deleted user

 The Justice, Equity, Diversity and Inclusion (JEDI) task force is currently collecting survey data from physicians and medical students in the state.
 Data is so important to understanding the environment facing physicians in the state and all Wisconsin physicians and medical students are encouraged to fill out the survey and share it with colleagues and other medical groups in the state.
 The task force will convene again at the end of September and hopes to use this information to inform an equity plan for the Wisconsin Medical Society.